What to Expect During Chemical Peel Recovery

 5 Things to Expect After a Chemical Peel

-Although the peel itself will only take about 30 minutes to an hour, you’ll notice the actual chemical peel process day by day after your procedure.
+Although the chemical peels only take about 30 minutes to an hour, you’ll notice the actual chemical peel process day by day after your procedure.

 From the moment you arrive home after visiting Dr. Ramanadham’s office for your peel, you should expect the following: